-Linear transformations from one (real) vector space to another.
-The image and kernel of a linear transformation.
+Linear maps (or transformations); examples.
+The image and kernel of a linear map.
 The Rank-Nullity Theorem.
 Applications.

-The matrix representation of a linear transformation with respect to fixed bases; change of basis and co-ordinate systems.
-Composition of transformations and product of matrices.
+The matrix representation of a linear transformation with respect to fixed bases.
+Change of basis and co-ordinate systems.
+Composition of linear maps and the product of matrices.